Ilanda Wilds: History

 "Now that this man (Jomo Sibisi) who bought the place has run away - the municipality says we are free to do what we want here."

 It has since emerged that Ilanda Wilds is not an official Nature Reserve and is (in 2010) not on the list of nature reserves to be proclaimed by Ethekwini Municipality.
 The area is instead zoned in part as "Coastal Bush" and in part as "Public Open Space" by the municipality:

 "To my knowledge this reserve was never proclaimed in terms of the Protected Areas Act, but is rather just a municipal reserve."

-During 2010, a local group entitled Friends of Amanzimtoti Green Areas has been undertaking to keep an eye on Ilanda Wilds to report on the problems there and to encourage the municipality to take better care of the area for its rich biodiversity, with the intention to have Ilanda Wilds proclaimed an official nature reserve, and to have it as the center of a conservancy.
+During 2010, a local group entitled Friends of Amanzimtoti Green Areas has been keeping an eye on Ilanda Wilds to report on problems and to encourage the municipality to take better care of the area due to its rich biodiversity, with the intention of having Ilanda Wilds proclaimed an official nature reserve, and to have it as the center of a conservancy.

 According to Sibusiso Mkhwanazi (Manager of Natural Resources at Ethekwini):

 "We will have a meeting early January 2011 to discuss management issues for Ilanda Nature Reserve."